deviantony/docker-elk/README.md

 > Refer to [Security settings in Elasticsearch][es-security] to disable authentication.

 > [!WARNING]
-> Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstraped privileged `elastic` user.
+> Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstrapped privileged `elastic` user.

 The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
 For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.